I'm Honey!

 An Unfortunate Truth

 I’d like to take a moment to pivot slightly.
-The sad fact is, there are are some relationships that may be beyond repair, be it a friend, spouse, or family member.
+The sad fact is, there are some relationships that may be beyond repair, be it a friend, spouse, or family member.
+Honest communication is crucial in these situations to ensure that all parties understand each other’s perspectives.
+Effective communication can significantly benefit these relationships by providing the tools needed to improve interactions and foster healthier connections.
 I have recently shared my story that I am one of millions who is estranged from my adult children (read more of my story).

 Though sharing my story was painful, the bright light was that I was able to reach so many mothers and grandmothers who suffer as I do.
 This instilled in me a deep desire to help these women in any way I can.
 I started a new private Facebook group, Estranged Mothers and Grandmothers: Millions Strong, and I began working on a workbook that soon morphed into a full-blown course to help women come to peace with this situation as I have.